BoundlessStudio/tribble-troubles/README.md

 npm start
 ```

 The server listens on port `8787` by default.
-Use the `SANDBOX_ROOT` environment
+Set the following environment
-variable to change the directory where sandbox instances are stored and `PORT`
+variables (or provide the equivalent options programmatically) to authenticate
+with Cloudflare:

+- `CLOUDFLARE_ACCOUNT_ID` – your Cloudflare account identifier (required)
+- `CLOUDFLARE_API_TOKEN` – an API token with Sandbox permissions (required)
+- `CLOUDFLARE_API_BASE_URL` – optional alternative origin for the Cloudflare API

-to change the listening port.
+Use the `PORT` variable to change the listening port.

 For rapid iteration you can run the TypeScript sources directly: